-Unfortunately, I must have shown up on the one day that everyone was on holiday – because when I arrived, there was no one around!
+Unfortunately, I must have shown up on the one day that everyone was on holiday—there was no one around when I arrived!
 It was an eco-village ghost town.
 Sadly, there was no one to show me around or let me buy organic food at the cafe (and I was unfortunately very hungry).
-The village was beautiful, nonetheless, and looked like a great place in which to spend a retreat.
-Next time I’ll call ahead.
-I’d advise other interested parties to do the same.
+The village was beautiful nonetheless, and looked like a great place in which to spend a retreat.
+Next time I’ll call ahead, and I’d advise other interested visitors to do the same.

 Images via Solheimar.is, and by the author.
 Lead image viaInstitute Intercer.